McLaren Vale: Wines

-The McLaren Vale wine region is well known for its dry red wines, especially those made from Shiraz, Grenache and Mourvedre.
-Cabernet Sauvignon, Tempranillo and Sangiovese are also grown.
+The McLaren Vale wine region is well known for its dry red wines, especially those made from Shiraz, Cabernet Sauvignon and Grenache grapes.
+A range of climate appropriate Mediterranean grape varieties including Mourvedre, Tempranillo, Nero d'Avola and Sangiovese are increasingly being grown.
 White wine varieties in the wine region include Fiano, Vermentino, Grenache blanc, Roussanne and other such Mediterranean varieties.

-Notable for producing Shiraz, the grape is by far the most important variety for the wine region, accounting for about 50% of the total crush.
-The area's thin soils, limited water and warm summers harness Shiraz's natural vigor and produce intense flavored fruit, and wine with a deep purple color that can last decades in the bottle.
-McLaren Vale region has 3218 hectares of Shiraz under vine.
-Other major varieties include Cabernet Sauvignon with 1288 ha planted, Chardonnay with 722 ha planted, and Grenache with 402 ha—much of this dry-grown (non-irrigated) bush vines.
+Notable for producing premium Shiraz, the grape is by far the most important variety for the wine region, accounting for about 60% of the total crush.
+The area's unique geographical features allow for the production of high quality wine.
+McLaren Vale region has 3218 hectares of Shiraz.
+Other major varieties include Cabernet Sauvignon with 1288 hectares planted, Chardonnay with 722 hectares planted, and Grenache with 402 hectares—much of this dry-grown (non-irrigated) bush vines.
 (Statistics taken from the Phylloxera and Grape Industry Board's vineyard register as of May 2005.)